Cedalion: Mythology

+According to one tradition, he was Hephaestus's tutor, with whom Hera fostered her son on Naxos to teach him smithcraft.
+Kerenyi compares him to the Cabeiri, to Chiron, and to Prometheus.

 The more common story of Cedalion tells of his part in the healing of Orion, who came to Lemnos after he was blinded by Oenopion.
 Orion took up Cedalion and set the youth upon his shoulders for a guide to the East.
-There the rays of Helios restored Orion's sight.
+There, the rays of Helios restored Orion's sight.